 Is there a Benefit to Taking Klonopin with Weed?

 Depending on the dosage size and how long a patient has taken Klonopin, withdrawal from the drug can pose some serious health concerns, such as seizures and suicidal thoughts.
-It’s possible that cannabis could help with some withdrawal symptoms, such as headaches and nausea.
-While this can be the case, it’s important to speak with a doctor about your options before starting or stopping any prescription medication.
+It’s possible that cannabis could help with some withdrawal symptoms, such as headaches and nausea.2 While this can be the case, speaking with a doctor about your options is important before starting or stopping any prescription medication.

 By increasing some effects of Klonopin, cannabis may also lower the amount of the medication needed for some users.
 If you want to take steps to reduce the risk of addiction or the possibility of developing a tolerance to Klonopin, speak with your doctor about steps you can take and whether cannabis can help.